slumi/slumi/README.md

 - 👋 Hi, I’m Lumi
 - 👀 I’m interested in learning Back and Front-end development.
-- 🌱 I’m currently learning JAVA and Javascript.
+- 🌱 I’m currently learning JAVA, Javascript, UI5 and Typescript.
 - 📫 You can reach me on <a href="https://www.linkedin.com/in/scheilalumi/">Linkedin</a>

 <!---